learn-co-curriculum/dsc-accessing-data-with-pandas-lab/README.md

 ## Introduction

-In this lab, we'll look at a data set which contains information World cup matches.
+In this lab, we'll look at a data set which contains information about World Cup matches.
 Let's use the pandas commands learned in the previous lecture to learn more about our data!

 ## Objectives
 You will be able to: